mkrechetov/mkrechetov.github.io/_posts/2022-07-14-gabriel_graphs.markdown

 from scipy.spatial import Voronoi, voronoi_plot_2d
 import matplotlib.pyplot as plt
 ```
-Gabriel graph generation starts with sampling $n$ points on euclidean plane.
+Gabriel graph generation starts with sampling $n$ points on the euclidean plane.
 In the figure below we sample 20 points and build their Delaunay triangulation:
 ![delaunay_example](../assets/gabriel/Delaunay.png)

 The Voronoi diagram of the same set of points is shown below, it will be used later for efficient Gabriel graph generation:
 ![voronoi_example](../assets/gabriel/Voronoi.png)

-And finally (spoiler!) lets plot the Gabriel graph of this set points:
+And finally (spoiler!) let's plot the Gabriel graph of this set of points:
 ![gabriel_example](../assets/gabriel/Gabriel.png)

 Algorithms: Bruteforce
 =========

-The first and most straightforward method to buil Gabriel graph from a set of points does not even involve Delaunay triangulation.
+The first and most straightforward method to build a Gabriel graph from a set of points does not even involve Delaunay triangulation.
-We can simply iterate all triples of points and check the criterion from Gabriel graph definition.
+We can simply iterate all triples of points and check the criterion from the Gabriel graph definition.
-The method has cubic complexity and is ok for small graphs with up to few hundreds of vertices:
+The method has cubic complexity and is ok for small graphs with up to a few hundreds of vertices:

 ```
 def GabrielViaBruteforce(n, seed=None):